Enumeration of singular varieties with tangency conditions

-\begin{rem} By \cite{KP}, for nodal curves on surfaces with at most eight nodes and no tangency condition, the coefficients of $a_{\varnothing, \delta}$ are all integers.
-This might still be true in general, but we do not know how to prove it. \end{rem}
+\begin{rem} When there is no tangency conditions, for nodal curves on surfaces with at most eight nodes \cite{KP} and nodal curves on $\PP^2$ with at most $14$ nodes \cite{BlockComputing}, the coefficients of $a_{\varnothing, \delta}$ are all integers.
+The general case is still open. \end{rem}